 - The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

-- Click on our “print recipe” link if you want to print out this recipe.
+- Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
 However, the recipe print function does not include our tips section.
 Please read the tips section in order to avoid common recipe problems.

-- Optional – Try our oven-baked Multigrain Bread Recipe if you want to make the multigrain dough with your bread machine and finish it in your oven in order to achieve the classic bread loaf shape (vs the bread machine “block” shape) and avoid any bread machine mixing paddle holes in your loaf.
+- Optional – Try my oven-baked Multigrain Bread Recipe if you want to make the multigrain dough with your bread machine and finish it in your oven in order to achieve the classic bread loaf shape (vs the bread machine “block” shape) and avoid any bread machine mixing paddle holes in your loaf.
 It is the oven version of the recipe on this page.

 - To make this bread look more “authentic”, I sprinkled some multigrain cereal on the top of the dough after the bread machine has finished its final kneading cycle.
 Or you can ignore this step if you want to hide the multigrain aspect from your kids!
 This step is optional because it is mainly for decorative purposes.
 For safety purposes – Do not put your hands in the bread machine & always wear oven mitts when dealing with a bread machine because it can get hot!
 Read your bread machine manual to see how & when this is done with your specific machine.